Wodonga: Sport

 Australian Socceroos Archie Thompson and Joshua Kennedy played for soccer team Twin City Wanderers as children.
 Wodonga Diamonds Football Club and Wodonga Heart Football Club are two other soccer clubs based in Wodonga.
 All three clubs compete in the Albury Wodonga Football Association, in which Wodonga Diamonds helped establish and is historically the most dominant club.
 In early 2014, a new club representing the region and playing its games in Wodonga was founded as Murray United F.C.
 Murray United's senior structure has since ceased to exists, and now the club only fields junior teams throughout various tiers of Junior NPL.

 Wodonga's Tennis Centre is the largest inland tennis complex in Australia and incorporates not only tennis but also croquet and lawn bowls.
 The centre has 32 natural grass courts, 8 synthetic grass courts with lights for night use, and 10 plexicushion courts with lights for night use.

 Wodonga has a horse racing club, the Wodonga & District Turf Club, which schedules around seven race meetings a year including the Wodonga Cup meeting in November.

 The Albury-Wodonga Motorcycle Club are located at Diamond Park on the southern part of Gateway Island, on the north side of the Murray River and organise motor cycle events.
 The motorcycle speedway track has hosted important events including the final of the 2024 Australian Speedway Championship.

 Wodonga also has a BMX club, which is situated in a complex near the home ground of local AFL team, Wodonga Raiders.

 Wodonga has a radio-controlled car site with both on-road and off-road tracks on the Lincoln Causeway, next to the speedway track.

-Wodonga has a karting club for Karting Australia.